Jessica Walter: Personal life

-Walter was married to Ross Bowman, a former Broadway stage manager and television director, from 1966 to 1978.
-The marriage produced a daughter, Brooke Bowman, formerly an executive for 21st Century Fox and currently a Senior Vice President of development at ABC Family.
-Walter had one grandson.
-During her first marriage, a fire broke out in the couple's tenth-floor apartment in September 1966 while Bowman was out of town.
+On March 27, 1966, Walter married Ross Bowman, a Broadway stage manager and television director from Portland, Oregon.
+The couple had a daughter, Brooke (born May 18, 1972), once an executive for 21st Century Fox and later a Senior Vice President of development at ABC Family.
+Walter filed for divorce from Bowman in November 1976, and the divorce became final in 1978.
+Their grandson Micah was born on July 7, 2013, to Brooke and her husband, David Heymann.

+During her first marriage, a fire broke out in the couple's tenth-floor apartment on September 28, 1966, while Bowman was out of town.
 Walter was rescued by a firefighter.

-In 1983, Walter married actor Ron Leibman.
-They remained married until his death in 2019.
-Walter and Leibman appeared together in Neil Simon's play Rumors, portrayed a husband and wife in the film Dummy (2003), and on Law & Order (in the episode "House Counsel").
+On June 26, 1983, Walter married actor Ron Leibman.
+They remained married until his death on December 6, 2019.
+Walter and Leibman appeared together in Neil Simon's play Rumors, and portrayed a husband and wife in the film Dummy (2003), and on Law & Order (in the episode "House Counsel").
 Leibman joined the cast of Archer, voicing her character's new husband.

-While Walter's mother raised her daughter in the Jewish tradition, Walter later described herself as not religious but "very Jewish in my heart".
+While Walter's mother raised her in the Jewish tradition, Walter later described herself as not religious but "very Jewish in my heart".

+Death

 On March 24, 2021, Walter died in her sleep at her Manhattan home.
 She was 80 years old.
+The Season 12 finale of Archer ("Mission: Difficult") was dedicated to her memory.